Pushing the Boundaries of IoT App Design

 Usability testing is one of the main UX techniques used to evaluate the usability of an app.
 In recent years, unmoderated and remote usability tests which eliminate the need for participants to travel to a physical location have become increasingly popular because of their cost-effectiveness, flexibility, and efficiency.

-However, when it comes to testing the usability of IoT apps, it is usually necessary to conduct the test in person.
-This is because testing the app’s usability requires interacting with the physical devices.
 Therefore, tests are typically done in the lab where the app is being developed.
 Additionally, during the app design and development process, the IoT devices are often still in the prototype phase, making it difficult to ship them to remote users for testing.

 Commissioning of lights, switches, and sensors needs to be well thought-out

-The rationale for keeping the IoT apps’ design conservative is to facilitate its technical complexity.
+The rationale for keeping the IoT app design conservative is to facilitate its technical complexity.
 A lot of research and development effort is required to come up with seemingly simple features, such as switching the lights on or off wirelessly using a wireless switch or sensor.

 For example, commissioning lights, switches, and sensors are pretty complicated because a lot of user input is needed for the process to be done precisely the way it is required in a building.